dandelion88/progit/hu/01-introduction/01-chapter1.markdown

 Git doesn’t think of or store its data this way.
 Instead, Git thinks of its data more like a set of snapshots of a mini filesystem.
 Every time you commit, or save the state of your project in Git, it basically takes a picture of what all your files look like at that moment and stores a reference to that snapshot.
 To be efficient, if files have not changed, Git doesn’t store the file again—just a link to the previous identical file it has already stored.
 Git thinks about its data more like Figure 1-5.

 Insert 18333fig0105.png
-Figure 1-5.
+Ábra 1-5.
 Git stores data as snapshots of the project over time.

 This is an important distinction between Git and nearly all other VCSs.
 It makes Git reconsider almost every aspect of version control that most other systems copied from the previous generation.
 This makes Git more like a mini filesystem with some incredibly powerful tools built on top of it, rather than simply a VCS.
 We’ll explore some of the benefits you gain by thinking of your data this way when we cover Git branching in Chapter 3.